 The second graph, derived from coastal tide gauge data, shows how much sea level changed from about 1870 to 2000.

-Data shown are latest available, given time needed to allow for processing.
+The data shown are the latest available, with a four- to five-month lag needed for processing.

 * You now need to create an Earthdata account to access NASA's sea level data.
 Register here for free.
 Once logged in, click the "download data" button on this page to access the data.